Salbutamol/budesonide

-Salbutamol/budesonide, sold under the brand name Airsupra, is a fixed-dose combination medication for the treatment of bronchoconstriction and asthma.
-It is a combination of salbutamol sulfate (albuterol sulfate), a short-acting beta2-adrenergic agonist, and budesonide, an inhaled corticosteroid.
+Albuterol/budesonide, sold under the brand name AIRSUPRA, is a fixed-dose combination medication for the treatment of bronchoconstriction and asthma.
+It is a combination of albuterol, a short-acting beta2-adrenergic agonist, and budesonide, an inhaled corticosteroid.
 It is inhaled using a pressurized metered-dose inhaler.

 The most common side effects include headache, oral candidiasis, cough, and difficulty speaking.

-Salbutamol/budesonide was approved for medical use in the United States in January 2023.
+AIRSUPRA was approved for medical use in the United States in January 2023.
 It is the first combination of an inhaled corticosteroid and a short-acting beta-agonist to be approved by the US Food and Drug Administration (FDA).
 It is the first product containing an inhaled corticosteroid to be approved by the FDA as a reliever treatment (rather than as a controller) for asthma.

 Medical uses

-Salbutamol/budesonide is indicated for the as-needed treatment or prevention of bronchoconstriction and to reduce the risk of asthma attacks.
+AIRSUPRA is indicated for the as-needed treatment or prevention of bronchoconstriction and to reduce the risk of asthma attacks.

 History

 The efficacy of salbutamol/budesonide to reduce the risk of severe asthma attacks was evaluated in participants with moderate to severe asthma in MANDALA (NCT03769090), a randomized, double-blind, multicenter study.